-After application review, applicants will be notified of the grant status as soon as possible, and, if approved, receive instructions to access a Grant Agreement Form (GAF) to review and sign electronically via SmartSimple.
+After application review, applicants will be notified of the grant status as soon as possible.
+If the application is approved, the applicant will receive instructions to access a Grant Agreement Form (GAF) to review and sign electronically via SmartSimple.

-The individual listed as the primary contact in the application will receive all notifications; for organizational applicants, notifications will be sent to the primary contact and any other contacts on the organization's account.
+The individual listed as the primary contact in the application will receive all notifications; for organizations, notifications will be sent to the primary contact and any other contacts on the organization's account.
 Automated notifications from SmartSimple will be sent from noreply@smartsimple.com.
 Please adjust email notification and security settings to ensure receipt of these notifications.
-Check your spam folder if a notification has not arrived to your inbox.
+Check your spam folder if an application submission confirmation notification has not arrived to your inbox.